screensavers-club/argos-docs/docs/user-assembly-manual/frontcover.md

 ![Pi assembly](../../static/img/assembly/fa1.png)

-26. Place the cover over the screen.
+1. Place the cover over the screen.

 ![Pi assembly](../../static/img/assembly/fa3.png)

 ![Pi assembly](../../static/img/assembly/fa2.png)

-27. Insert the M3 bolts in the front of the frontcover, pushing the bolt all the way in.
+2. Insert the M3 bolts in the front of the frontcover, pushing the bolt all the way in.

 ![Pi assembly](../../static/img/assembly/fa4.png)

-28. At the back, secure the protruded bolt with the M3 nut.
+3. At the back, secure the protruded bolt with the M3 nut.

 :::tip Note

-This section is incomplete as the more updated parts are still printing.
+These instructions are out of date as of current model.
+The new instructions will come in after the next review

 :::